New Mexico Red Chile Sauce

 FormNotes

 Dried Chile PodsAvailable at most grocery stores in the Hispanic section.
-Look for dried chili pods in clear packaging and hanging by their label.
+Look for dried chile pods in clear packaging and hanging by their label.

-FrozenIt is available at most grocery stores in the Hispanic section.
-Look for dried chili pods in clear packaging hanging by their labels.
+FrozenIt is available at some grocery stores and Walmart in the Hispanic section.

 Fresh Fire RoastedIn some larger cities in the west, you can find roadside stands in the early fall months where the chiles are fire-roasted on site.
 You can also order them online.

-Dried PowderI do not recommend using dried red chile powder.
+Dried PowderI do not recommend using red chile powder.
 The sauce will be very thin.

 Ingredients